Murder of Lee Rigby: Killer's regret

 On 3 June 2018, Rigby's murderer Michael Adebolajo said he regretted the act and apologised for the first time, according to prison sources.
-Adebolajo added that he "misinterpreted" the Koran to justify his actions and that he was brainwashed.
+Adebolajo added that he "misinterpreted" the Quran to justify his actions and that he was brainwashed.
 Lee's mother Lyn Rigby said she does not accept his apology and will "never" forgive him.

+Broadmoor incident

+On 20 July 2018 Adebowale was involved in an altercation with medical staff at Broadmoor Hospital, where he was being treated for paranoid schizophrenia.
+A nurse named Jason Taplin asked him to turn down the volume on a television he was watching, at which point Adebowale punched him in the face.
+Adebowale pleaded guilty to assault occasioning actual bodily harm in 2019 and was sentenced to eight months in prison, to be served after his 45-year minimum tariff is complete.

 Reactions

 Queen Elizabeth II, political leaders and religious leaders variously expressed concern and distress over the incident, and called for calm.
-The Prime Minister, David Cameron, made the following statement:This country will be absolutely resolute in its stand against extremism and terror.
-This action was a betrayal of Islam and the Muslim communities that give so much to our country.
-We will defeat violent extremism by standing together.
-We will not rest until we know every detail.
-[The attackers told Ingrid Loyau-Kennett that] they wanted to start a war in London and she replied, "You are going to lose, it is you against many."
-She speaks for all of us.
+The Prime Minister, David Cameron, made the following statement:

 Many Muslim leaders denounced the attack.
 The Prime Minister's statement was echoed by Shaykh Ibrahim Mogra, with the Archbishop of Canterbury, Justin Welby, the co-chair of the Christian Muslim Forum, in a joint statement.
 The Muslim Council of Britain said the attack "has no basis in Islam and we condemn this unreservedly".
 The head of the Ramadhan Foundation, Mohammed Shafiq, also condemned the attack.
 The director of Faith Matters and co-ordinator of the government-backed anti-Islamophobic project Tell MAMA stated: "We, as the Muslim community, will work against anyone who promotes such hatred."

 Anjem Choudary refused to condemn the attack.
 He said, "I'm not in the business of condemnation or condoning.
 I think if anyone needs to be condemned it is the British government and their foreign policy.
 It's so clear that that is the cause."
 On BBC's Newsnight, when Choudary was questioned about his role in the radicalisation of Michael Adebolajo, he denied any responsibility, and talked about such radicalisation as a means to an end.
 He stated that he believed that not many Muslims would disagree with what Adebolajo had said in his videoed statement.

-Asghar Bukhari of the UK Muslim Public Affairs Committee said that both the British Government and the Muslim community were at fault in dealing with "extremism".
+Asghar Bukhari of the Muslim Public Affairs Committee UK said that both the British Government and the Muslim community were at fault in dealing with "extremism".
 He criticised the British Government for being involved in wars in Iraq and Afghanistan while "completely denying that it has anything to do with the political situation around the Muslim world", and said that Muslim organisations "have failed their own community by not teaching these young, angry men how to get a democratic change to this policy that's ruining so many lives".
 He described Muslim leaders as unwilling to bring about change, focussing on points of theology, rather than the practical education of young people in ways to achieve political change.